vnitinv/thrift-versioning-py/readme.md

 So what's the point of runnable examples?
 If you have a question about the effect of any particular kind of change on clients the best way to answer it is to actually try it out.
-These examples all use ruby but you could verify some of the assumptions using clients written in other languages.
+These examples all use python but you could verify some of the assumptions using clients written in other languages.

 ### thrift IDL differences between different versions.